 Summary: This project will make improvements along I-5 between SR-73 and Oso Parkway in the Cities of Laguna Hills, Laguna Niguel, and Mission Viejo.
-The proposed improvements include the addition of a generalpurpose lane in each direction and reconstruction of the Avery Parkway Interchange (part of Project D).
+The proposed improvements include the addition of a general-purpose lane in each direction and reconstruction of the Avery Parkway Interchange (part of Project D).
 During the quarter, the consultant continued working on ROW appraisals and coordinated with utility agencies.
 Staff continued to coordinate with Caltrans to finalize and approve the required Fact Sheet.
-It is anticipated that the 100 percent Plans, Specifications, and Estimates (PS&E) will be submitted to Caltrans on August 1, 2018.
-The plans identify a higher cost estimate due to unit price increases, rise in Caltrans support costs, and schedule changes to address bird nesting season restrictions.
-Due to extended ROW coordination, this project is marked "red" in the CAP, signifying a delay.
+The 100 percent Plans, Specifications, and Estimates (PS&E) was submitted to Caltrans on August 30, 2018.
+However, due to changes in the Caltrans Highway Design Manual standards, the submitted plans may be required to change.
+The plans identified a higher cost estimate due to unit price increases, rise in Caltrans support costs, and schedule changes to address bird nesting season restrictions.
+Due to extended ROW coordination, this project is marked "red" in the CAP, due to a delay of 11 months beyond the original schedule.
 On March 21, 2018, the CTC approved the 2018 STIP update and programmed approximately \$31.166 million over Orange County's share target.
-To maintain CTC funding limits in the next few years, STIP funding in this project was replaced with M2 funds and a small portion of the STIP funds were programmed for the future landscaping project.
-This is the first STIP cycle in more than ten years which allowed advancement of future STIP cycle funds to be used for pre-construction activities, enabled due to the passage of SB 1.
+To maintain CTC funding limits in the next few years, STIP funding in this project was reduced to \$73.735 million.
+However, there is only \$35 million remaining in the FY18-19 STIP.
+Staff will work with the CTC staff and Caltrans to seek methods to maintain the existing schedule.
+In November, staff is scheduled to go to Board to request authorization of Proposition 1B Trade Corridors Improvement Funds for this project.

-Segment: I-5, Oso Parkway to Alicia Parkway/La Paz Road Interchange
+Segment: I-5, Oso Parkway to Alicia Parkway/La Paz Road Interchange purpose lane in each direction and reconstruction of the La Paz Road Interchange (Part of Project D).